 by Eric James Miller

-A caregiver goes through a lot of stress, worry, emotion, and different situations in their day to day lives.
+A dementia diagnosis can put caregivers through a lot of stress, worry, emotion, and different situations in their day to day lives.
 This book will inspire you on one amazing thing that all caretakers should be doing every single week!
 That is self-care!